b-lukaszuk/BS_wJ_eng/contents/altruism.md

 per `@enum Choice cooperate betray`) which we used to our advantage here.

-Time to write a function that takes two players as an argument and runs a random number of games (50:30 interactions) between them.
-Once it finished it returns the survival points each player obtained.
+Time to write a function that takes two players as an argument and runs a random number of games (50:300 interactions) between them.
+In the end it returns the survival points each player obtained.

 ```jl
 s = """